Review of Research

 F. Intellectual Property Committee

-The Intellectual Property Committee ("IPC") reviews disclosures and patent inquiries referred by the Office of Technology Management (“OTM”) and, when required, makes recommendations to the OTM for reporting to the President through the Executive Vice President for Academic and Research Affairs ("EVPARA").
+The Intellectual Property Committee ("IPC") reviews disclosures and patent inquiries referred by the Office of Technology Management (“OTM”) and, when required, makes recommendations to the OTM for reporting to the President through the Executive Vice President & Chief Academic Officer ("EVP/CAO").

 Any intellectual property created by an employee of the university must be disclosed by the employee to the OTM (HOOP 201).
 The OTM reviews the intellectual property to determine the university’s interest and rights in the creative effort.
 The scientific merit and commercial applicability are also considered in this review.